osrg/gobgp/docs/sources/filter-detail.md

  - accept or reject
  - add/replace/remove community or remove all communities
  - add/subtract or replace MED value
+ - prepend AS number in the AS_PATH attribute

 GoBGP's configuration file has two parts named DefinedSets and PolicyDefinitionList as its policy configuration.